 Our skin is constantly regenerating itself, sloughing off dead skin cells and regenerating new ones.
 The same thing is true of our hair and finger and toe nails.
 Can you imagine only having one set of fingernails your whole life?
 Teeth are similar in that they can actually remineralize.
 Earlier we learned that harmful bacteria can make our teeth porous, which then makes us susceptible to further dental erosion.
 But the initial stages of tooth decay is reversible!

 Admittedly this is a tip of the iceberg approach to dental health.
-I am in the process of writing a more thorough dental health essay that will be released on HerbMentor.com sometime in 2012.
+I am in the process of writing a more thorough dental health essay on HerbMentor.com.
 Even though this article isn’t a complete essay on dental health I wanted to at least mention the multi-factorial approach to dental health, so that readers can understand that the following recipe is not a magic cure all, but instead part of a larger protocol for dental health.

 Many medicinal herbs can be strong allies against dental decay.
 They can be used as topical antimicrobials to decrease harmful bacteria, they can tone spongy gums and heal mouth ulcers, and nutritive herbs (and foods) can be used dietarily to help remineralize our teeth.